Attacks on the newly-disclosed "MDS" hardware vulnerabilities in Intel CPUs

 Internally, we referred to RIDL (and MDS in general) as the `cat pictures' vulnerability. :)

-We started working on Fallout imminently after Meltdown, and Fallouts are typically a direct consequence of Meltdowns.
+We started working on Fallout immediately after Meltdown, and Fallouts are typically a direct consequence of Meltdowns.

 The following is the fine-grained vulnerability classification adopted by Intel, together with their CVSS score (their rating of the severity of the bug):